cristian-benghe/talio-to-do/docs/agendas/Fourth_meeting_07_03_2023/Meeting agenda week 4.md

 * 16:20 - 16:23
 **Summary actions points** <br />
 Did everyone understood how the BuddyCheck works?
 Decide deadlines for the divided tasks and schedule future meetings.
-How will be the next chair and minute-taker?
+Who will be the next chair and minute-taker?

 * 16:23 - 16:24
 **Feedback round** <br />